Online Courses & Completions

-Let's first review how course completion normally works.
-This is a somewhat generic explanation so it may not be applicable for all course configurations.
-Also note that we will actually be looking at lesson completion, as course completion is simply the sum of all of its lessons (i.e. if all lessons in a course are marked complete, the course will also be marked complete).
+Let's first review how Online Course completions normally work.
+This is a somewhat generic explanation so it may not be applicable for all Online Course configurations.
+Also note that we will actually be looking at lesson completion, as the Online Course completion is simply the sum of all of its lessons (i.e. if all lessons in an Online Course are marked complete, the Online Course will also be marked complete).

-- Here the learner is typically shown their overall grade, or maybe a quick message indicating they've completed the lesson.
+- Once the User has completed the Lesson, their overall grade or maybe a quick message indicating they've completed the lesson will display.
 In the background, lesson information has been saved to the learner's computer regarding their progress and score(if there is one).

 - The learner is prompted to exit the lesson, either by closing the window or by selecting an exit button on the slide itself.
-At this point, all the information saved on the learner's computer is sent to our LMS.
-This is the information that allows for completion, scoring, etc. so if for any reason this doesn't make it to our LMS we don't have any record for the learner's attempt.
+All the information saved on the learner's computer is sent to our LMS.
+If this is a Video or SCORM course, this is the information that allows for completion, scoring, etc. so if for any reason this doesn't make it to our LMS we don't have any record for the learner's attempt.

-So now that we know how course completion is supposed to be recorded let's take a look at some of the scenarios that can stop that information from making it to our LMS and how they can be avoided.
+So now that we know how an Online Course completion is supposed to be recorded let's take a look at some of the scenarios that can stop that information from making it to our LMS when an eLearning Course is a Lesson.
 Some of the scenarios below are related to the course design while some are related to specific learner variables.
-When trying to troubleshoot your courses always confirm whether the issue is affecting everyone who takes the course or just a few.
+When trying to troubleshoot your courses always confirm whether the issue is affecting everyone who takes the course of just a few.
 If it's the former, then the issue is likely related to course design.
 If it's the latter, you should investigate the specific learner's variables.

 - Scenario: Premature closing of the background LMS window (if using SCORM Pop-up).